rlaphoenix/pynfogen/README.md

 It's best-practice to provide the first-most file that best represents the majority of the release.
 E.g., If Episode 1 and 2 has a fault not found on Episodes 3 onwards, then provide Episode 3.

+### What Text-encoding is supported?

+The input file templates and artwork must be UTF-8.
+The output generated files' text-encoding can be chosen by you, but defaults to UTF-8.

+To choose a text-encoding for the output, see `-e/--encoding` of `nfo generate`.
+This can also be set in the config with `nfo config generate.encoding cp437` (sets to CP437).

+NFOs with elaborate ANSI art may need to use CP437 text-encoding, where-as any other NFO can get away with just about any encoding.
+The default UTF-8 will work fine for most scenarios.
+However, some applications or websites may require your NFO to be a specific text-encoding, which is usually either CP437 or UTF-8.

 ### How is it detecting or getting ...?

 #### Database IDs (IMDB, TMDB, TVDB)

-CLI options (-imdb, -tmdb, -tvdb), or the Config, or the provided file's global tags (in that order).
+CLI options (`-imdb`, `-tmdb`, `-tvdb`), the Config, or the provided file's global tags (in that order).

 #### Title Name and Year